Bernard-LTW/CompSci_IA/README.md

 ### Design statement

-I will design a social media platform on a website built with Flask, Bootstrap, HTML, and CSS which stores data in an SQLite database for my client and her neighbours.
-This website will allow my client and her neighbours to post receipes and ingredients of them accordingly, with a comment system to provide feedback.
+I will design a social media platform on a website built with Flask, HTML, and CSS which stores data in an SQLite database for my client.
+This website will allow my client to post receipes and ingredients of them accordingly, with a comment system to provide feedback.
 It will take approximately 2 months to complete and will be evaluated according to the criteria below: